Common Information, Matroid Representation, and Secret Sharing for Matroid Ports: How to Use Undiscovered Information and Rank Inequalities

 \subsection{Common Information}

 We say that a random variable $S_3$ \emph{conveys the common information\/} of the random variables $S_1$ and $S_2$ if $H(S_3 | S_2) = H(S_3 | S_1) = 0$ and $H(S_3) = I(S_1 \lon S_2)$.
 In general, given two random variables, it is not possible to find a third one satisfying those conditions~\cite{GaKo73}.
-Nevertheless, this is possible for every pair of random variables in a linear random vector and, according to~\cite{DFZ09}, all known non-Shannon rank inequalities are derived from this fact.
-A combinatorial abstraction of concept of common information is given in the next definition.
+Nevertheless, this is possible for every pair of random variables in a linear random vector.
+Most of the known non-Shannon rank inequalities are derived from this fact~\cite{DFZ09}.
+A combinatorial abstraction of the notion of common information is given in the next definition.